 - We are also able to record your service onto an audio CD, DVD, Blu-Ray, USB for an additional fee.
 We also have live website castings that can be arrange through Obitus for additional fees.

 During current national events our live webcast will be a free service due to the limited number or people allowed within the chapel.
 Please speak to your funeral director on how to add this to you service.
 Please note that the live webcast has a maximum of 100 logins per service due to the streaming capacity.

 The above services are subject to advance notice, which your funeral director or the cemetery office can make the suitable arrangements.

-We are now limiting services to a maximum of twenty people, ideally just close family.
+We are now limiting services to a maximum of 30 people, ideally just close family.
 Whilst waiting outside for a service please be aware of the two-metre rule and respect other people's space.
 Government regulations are changing daily and we will continue to update funeral directors as we receive Government guidance.